 - Emergent: specialized sub-vertical markets, such as supporting the government sub-vertical of the public sector vertical

-- Government Implications: governments now have choice for Commercial-Off-The-Shelf (COTS) “best of breed” enterprise-class software for government that is easier to understand adapt, less expensive to maintain,
+Government Implications: governments now have a choice for Commercial-Off-The-Shelf (COTS) “best of breed” enterprise-class software, designed specifically for the government, like the FreeBalance Accountability Suite™ that is easier to understand, adapt, and less expensive to maintain.

 Foundational Implications for Systems of Record to Systems of Innovation

-The legacy to postmodern to emerging technology structure somewhat aligns to the “systems of” view of digital transformation:
+The legacy of postmodern to emerging technology structure somewhat aligns with the “systems of” view of digital transformation:

-- Systems of Record: this generated provided utility in constrained environments of limited computing power, storage and bandwidth requiring clever solutions including:
+Systems of Record: this generation provided utility in constrained environments of limited computing power, storage and bandwidth requiring clever solutions including:

-- *Web 1.0: characterized by initial deployment of business and government technologies on the web, characterized by web-enablement by pushing user interfaces from desktop operating system functions to browsers
+- Web 1.0: characterized by the initial deployment of business and government technologies on the web, characterized by web enablement by pushing user interfaces from desktop operating system functions to browsers*

 - Proprietary technologies: business systems relying on programming languages like FORTRAN and COBOL were unable to meet the needs of the 1990s, so enterprise software firms developed focused new languages and architectures*